-Sara by background is trained in Critical Care and Anaesthesia and has been actively involved in simulation since around 2009 or so.
+Sara by background is trained in Critical Care and Anaesthesia and has been actively involved in simulation since 2009.

 Her experience is mainly focused to in-situ simulation and over the more recent years has been applying this to systems, pathways and protocol testing.